maxlevesque/autoCorrelation/README.md

 Computes the autocorrelation function of a *d*-dimensional array signal for multiple particles.

-## Background
+## Background and theory

 Please refer to manual.pdf for detailed instructions and a discussion of the mathematical background.

 ## Author

-Written by Maximilien Levesque, École Normale Supérieure, Paris, France.
+Written by [Maximilien Levesque](http://www.chimie.ens.fr/?q=pasteur/pct/Maximilien_Levesque/bio), École Normale Supérieure, Paris, France.

 ## Important contributors